goshiphq/goship-cms/content/blog/what-are-the-types-of-trailers-in-truckload-shipping.md

 ---
 If you don’t have a lot of experience with [truckload freight shipping](https://www.goship.com/blog/what-is-truckload-shipping-and-how-does-it-work/), it may be challenging to arrange everything properly.
 While many shippers are focused on freight rates, they often miss the importance of using the correct equipment.

 # How to choose a trailer?

 There are different trailers in truckload shipping, each created to move different kinds of freight.
 Before booking a shipment, it’s crucial to know the differences between truck trailers, their roles, and specifics.
 It is critical to examine your cargo in detail and understand its size and dimensions to pick the most suitable trailer type.
 The weight limit also matters when choosing a trailer for transporting freight.
 Characteristics like items' fragility or special chemical features will influence your trailer choice, too.

 Gathering the necessary data is the key to finding the right trailer that will both condense and secure your cargo.
 Determining your product type will help the carrier company select the vehicle for you and meet your transit expectations.
 Ensure you can provide the required data before booking a trailer to avoid possible transportation risks caused by wrong trailer choices.

 ## What are the types of trailers?

+The versatility of truckload shipping strongly depends on the variety of trailers.
+Every of them is constructed to serve certain transportation modes.
+Knowing characteristics of your freight, you can easily decide on the most appropriate trailer type.